What exactly is recomposition?

 Can i sign up in advance for this option?

 Our team is still working on pricing our services.
 Our goal is to build a sustainable business to make recomposition a permanent death care option, serve people for decades to come, and make our services available to all who want them.
 Besides creating accessible pricing, we are forming a community fund to help support those with fewer assets.

 If you sign up for updates here, we'll notify you when prices are available.

 When will this option be available in my city?

-We are working hard to complete our pilot program with Washington State University.
-Once the pilot is complete, we will work with the WA State legislature to make recomposition available to the general public.
-Then, we will build our flagship facility in the city of Seattle.
+We are working diligently to complete our pilot program with Washington State University.
+In early 2019, we will engage with the WA State legislature to make recomposition a legal option for disposition.
+Our flagship facility will be constructed in the city of Seattle.

-Once that's done, we will replicate the model all over the world.
+It is our intention to replicate the Recompose model in communities and cultures where this natural method serves regional needs and aesthetic.
 If you'd like to begin a conversation about franchising/licensing our model for your city, please sign up for updates here.